 Most of the authorities you will need to contact are represented at ICS, including the Ministry of Employment, the Tax and Customs Administration 'SKAT', and the state and municipal administrations.

-*During the two days, the State Administration is able to issue 62 EU registration certificates.
+*During the two days, The Danish Agency for International Recruitment and Integration (SIRI) is able to issue 62 EU registration certificates.
 Please book an appointment and bring all relevant documents.

 +45 3366 6606

 If you have a question concerning your application for a CPR number, please contact us at email@example.com

 ISM is a department within the Central Administration section of the University of Copenhagen.
 ISM offers services and support to all international researchers, academics and PhD fellows on all issues related to their employment at the University.